 Ease of Inflation

-A 70 denier nylon bottom and 30 denier ripstop nylon top makes this pad suitably durable.
+A 70 denier nylon bottom and 30 denier ripstop nylon top make this pad durable.
 If you use it inside a bivy, tent, or on top of a tarp, we expect this pad to last for years and years.
 We have friends who have used this pad for years on end without any durability problems.
 If you are concerned about durability on long winter expeditions, it would be advantageous for you to compliment this pad with a secondary foam pad.
 This gives you redundancy in case the XTherm pops and increases your total R-value, keeping you even warmer.

 If you don't need the extra warmth or durability, the Therm-a-Rest XLite received the same comfort score and costs $40 less.

 This is the pad to buy if you want maximum warmth performance, high comfort, and low weight.
-We have used a lot of sleeping pads in the winter and this has become our go-to.
+We have used a lot of sleeping pads in the winter, and this has become our go-to.
 At a weight that rivals many summer sleeping pads, the XTherm is a true four season contender.
 Buy this pad if you want one pad for every environment.

 The NeoAir XTherm is neither cheap in quality or price at a hefty $200, but it is the best pad we've ever used.
 It is the pad you want if you're pushing your limits and don't want to sacrifice weight for performance.
 If you're just getting into winter camping or backpacking, you might be just as happy with a less expensive pad.
-The Therm-a-Rest NeoAir All Season is a high scoring option that might inflate your interests.
-The All Season has an R-value of 4.9, weighs 18 ounces, has a comfortable rectangular design, and is constructed with more durable fabrics.
-Unless you want the highest performing pad ever, you will likely be happy with other pads that cost less.

 The NeoAir XTherm once again is the winner of our Editors' Choice Award because it provides an impressive balance of packed size, durability, comfort, and warmth all the while boasting the most warmth retention of any pad we tested.
 The horizontal baffles make for a smooth and comfortable sleeping surface but the edges are prone to collapsing.
 We are thoroughly impressed with this pad and highly recommend it to anyone looking for the highest performing pad on the market.